 A person who is self-centered, self-obsessed, narcissistic . . .
 Other people don’t really want to hang out with someone like that.
 But if you can let go of these aspects of ego, you feel so much joy, so much happiness.
 Everybody will love you.

-When you look at our self-centricity and the reasons why we engage in such attitudes, it doesn’t make much sense.
+When we look at our self-centricity and the reasons why we engage in such attitudes, it doesn’t make much sense.
 What can we really achieve with that approach?
 It’s just not logical.
 Because the more self-centered you become, pushing your agenda and insisting on whatever it is you’re trying to accomplish, it actually makes the whole thing much harder.